myuon/gallon/README.md

 - schema
   - type: `string`, `int`, `float`, `decimal`, `time`, `date`, `bool`, `json` are supported.
 NULL are always acceptable.
     - `date`: Returns YYYY-MM-DD formatted string.
 If you want to return time.Time object, specify `time` type.
+  - rename: Change column name.
+  - transforms: Change column value type.
+    - type: Change type to `string`, `time`.
+    - format: Format for type conversion.
+The following formats are supported.
+      - For `time`, you can specify Go time format string (e.g. `2006-01-02 15:04:05`)
+    - as: Convert method for type conversion.
+The following methods are supported.
+      - For `int` type, you can specify `unix` to interpret as Unix timestamp.

 ### Random Input Plugin